 All of a sudden, Burks said he heard that deputy, Dave Wilfong, yelling for Green to stop and then saw Green driving off.
 A pursuit began, which eventually led to I-79.

 Burks said he was directly behind Green as he entered the interstate.
 Burks said he saw Green speed up, heard his engine roar, and watched as he drove across both lanes of traffic and directly into May’s patrol vehicle, which he said was parked in the median.

 May’s vehicle spun violently, he said.
-There were debris and smoke.
+There was debris and smoke.
 Star City Police Department Lt.
 Varndell said he also saw the impact as he followed behind in the chase.
 He called for EMS and ran to the deputy’s vehicle, not knowing who was inside.
 Varndell said May was lying across the back seat.
 He couldn’t reach a pulse point.
-A fire erupted in the hood and a passing tractor trailer driver rushed over with an extinguisher.
+A fire erupted in the hood and a passing tractor-trailer driver rushed over with an extinguisher.

 Varndell returned to May and noticed he was breathing.
 A nurse, traveling on I-79, stopped to help.
 They moved May onto the ground and EMS arrived, he said.

 In other testimony:

 Green’s ex-girlfriend, Holly Brotherton, said she and Green texted back and forth and spoke briefly while he was at a Ruby Tuesday restaurant the night May was killed.
 She said Green told her via text that she was right to leave him because he was “the devil” and a bad person who would’ve ruined her life.